Jobs

 Additional options can be passed when a dict is used: see here.

-If other wait_for_* directives are used, wait_for_url is applied first.
+directives are used, wait_for_url

-Cannot be used with block_elements.
+Cannot be used with block_elements

-New in version 3.10.
+Added in version 3.10.

 Changed in version 3.10: Replaces wait_for_navigation